 Keep in mind that marketing doesn't usually generate sales overnight.
 You may need to tweak your goals as you deploy your marketing campaigns.

 - Gain 10 quality comments on social media posts per week.

 - Boost brand awareness by generating 100 new social media channel followers each month.

 - Get on the first page of Google for three of your main focus keywords.

 - Create a sales funnel that generates 20% new customers consistently over the next three years.

 - Develop a marketing automation flow with email marketing that saves your team five hours each week.

-Step 2: Understanding your target audience (buyer personas)
+Step 2: Understand your target audience (buyer personas).

 A buyer persona is a fictional representation of your target audience.
 You can have more than one buyer persona, but try for no more than five; after all, not everyone can be your target audience.
 When developing your buyer personas, get specific, and let data be your guide.